schtibe/taxi.vim/README.md

 * The alias loading thing seems a bit unstable yet.
 Also, I'm not a 100% sure that new aliases are loaded correctly
-* The status buffer on the bottom does not always get closed correctly